You’ll be a qualified barrister or solicitor, providing legal advice to our staff both in the UK and on operations.

 Qualifications you need

 Member of the Bar and completed pupillage or qualified solicitor in the UK.
-GCSE/SCEs at Grade C/2 minimum or equivalent in English language and maths. * - Applications from older candidates, especially those with previous commissioned service and/or relevant experience, may be considered on their merits.
+GCSE/SCEs at Grade C/2 minimum or 2 SNEs at Grade 5 or equivalent, in English Language and Maths. * - Applications from older candidates, especially those with previous commissioned service and/or relevant experience, may be considered on their merits.

 Whether or not you were born in the United Kingdom, you should have resided there for the five years immediately preceding your application.